Agnes de Valence: First Marriage

 During the siege of Kenilworth Castle in 1266, William attempted to make connections with various Irish lords who were taking part in the siege or in pacifying areas of rebel support.
 Thus William entered into an agreement with Maurice Roe FitzGerald whereby he would marry Agnes and in turn she would receive joint-possession of his Limerick properties.
 In this way, William received a local ally who would facilitate the maintenance of his Irish interests.
 Maurice, on the other hand, gained close access to the Crown and the opportunity for royal patronage and favour.
 The marriage took place in 1266 but did not last long as in 1268 Maurice drowned while crossing from England to Ireland.
 After the death of her husband, Agnes returned home to her father in England.

 By Maurice, Agnes got a son.

 Second and Third Marriages and Death

 Agnes was swiftly remarried to Scottish magnate Hugh de Balliol, the son of John I de Balliol.
 The marriage remained childless.
 Balliol died in Palestine in 1271.
-By the 1270s, she was married to Jean d'Avesnes, Lord of Beaumont who died in 1283.
+By the 1270s, she was married to Jean d'Avesnes, son of Baldwin, Lord of Beaumont, who died in 1283.
 By him she got four children, two sons and two daughters.
 She died about five to six years before her third husband.